Remembering the men from the Kingsdown and Creekside Cluster

 Even the explosion of several huge mines under the German front line did not prevent their machine-gunners emerging to create havoc among the waves of British infantry.

-There was, however, a limited success at the southern end of the line [where Leon was in action] where more imaginative infantry and artillery tactics enabled 18th and 30th Divisions to take all their objectives.
+There was, however, a limited success at the southern end of the line [Editor’s note: where Leon was in action] where more imaginative infantry and artillery tactics enabled 18th and 30th Divisions to take all their objectives.
 British capture Montauban and Mametz; break through towards Bapaume.
 French attack towards Peronne; reach outskirts of Hardecourt and Curlu; take Dompierre, Becquincourt, Bussus, and Fay.
-5,000 prisoners taken."
+5,000 prisoners taken.

 The English poet and writer, Siegfried Sassoon, wrote in his private journal of the day: